Skip to content

 Strongest Point

 Native Brazilian Pix authorization combined with Nordic Pay N Play in a single provider.
-No other A2A provider in our database covers both, and the regulatory-licensing combination (Swedish FSA + Brazilian Central Bank + Pix participant) is genuine differentiation.
-For operators with European and Brazilian player bases, Zimpler removes the need for a separate LATAM PSP — and Brazil is the only major regulated iGaming market that has not yet saturated, so being early matters.
+No other A2A provider in our database covers both, and the regulatory-licensing combination (Swedish FSA + Brazilian Central Bank + Pix participant) is real differentiation.
+For operators with European and Brazilian player bases, Zimpler removes the need for a separate LATAM PSP, and Brazil is the only major regulated iGaming market that has not yet saturated, so being early matters.

 Key Limitation